When to Replace Your Chainsaw Chain, Guide Bar or Sprocket

 Rail Wear

-The rails of the guide bar can wear away over time which reduces the groove depth.
-If the groove depth is too small, the tips of the drive links will scrape along the bottom and the smoothness of the chain moving round the guide bar will be drastically impacted.
-If the guide bar is turned over, this can help wear both sides evenly and further extend the working life of the bar.
+The guide bar rails wear down over time, reducing groove depth.
+If the groove depth is insufficient, the tips of the drive links will scrape along the bottom, impacting the chain's smooth movement around the guide bar.
+Turning the guide bar over can help wear both sides evenly and extend its lifespan.

 Did you know?
-Guide bars can last the lifespan of 4 chains.
+Guide bars can last the lifespan of four chains.

-If you have noticed some wear to the rails, check the groove depth using the tip of the depth gauge tool.
-The table below lists the minimum so if the groove depth is less than this, it's time to change the bar.
+If you notice wear on the rails, check the groove depth with a depth gauge tool.
+The table below lists the minimum groove depths; if yours is less, it's time to replace the bar.

-For more information on maintenance of your Stihl Guide Bar, check out our other blog post.
+For more information on maintaining your Stihl guide bar, check out our other blog post.